NuevoFoundation/workshops/content/adventure/_index.md

  If you run it, you should get the following output:

     Nuevo Foundation
  Let’s try and find two more ways to print the string "Nuevo Foundation" using two plus (+) symbols in each **print** statement.
 Once you make this work, you should have "Nuevo Foundation" printed out 3 times.
 In other words, your console should look like this after you press run:
     Nuevo Foundation
     Nuevo Foundation
     Nuevo Foundation

-#### Hint: The strings that you combine do not have to be real words!
-For example, "Ap" + "ple" will produce the string "Apple". **Ask for help if you are confused**.
+{{% alert theme="info" %}} Hint: The strings that you combine do not have to be real words!
+For example, "Ap" + "ple" will produce the string "Apple". **Ask for help if you are confused {{% /alert %}}

 ## Variables
  **Variables** are simply names that we can give to values such as strings, numbers, and booleans.
 Here’s how to make a variable named s.
 We says is a string that has the value "Hello, World!".
 Can you describe the following variables?